tintin305/Space-Debris-Tracker/Notes.md

 Elevation of the horizon?
 Does it change in different directions?
 Does this affect the system?

+# Construction

+How things fit together, how the cables are placed What kind of cables
+What communications medium is used between modules

 # Orbits

 Orbits: use [this](https://www.iadc-online.org/Documents/IADC-2012-06,%20IADC%20Annual%20Report%20for%202011.pdf) to define some info about the orbits.